electric-cloud/ecpluginbuilder/README.md

 A simple build tool for plugins based on PluginWizard

 ## Install

 - Download ecpluginbuilder for your platform from the releases.
+For 32-bit platform please use version i686.

 ## Usage